hgroman/scrapersky-backend/Docs/Docs_10_Final_Audit/Audit Reports Layer 5/v_Layer5_Configuration_Audit_Report.md

 5.  **Evaluate Need for Custom Pydantic Base Model:** Assess if creating a shared base model would provide significant benefits for consistency.
 6.  **Periodic Dependency Audit:** Regularly use tools like `deptry` to check for unused direct dependencies in `requirements.txt`.

-Overall, Layer 5 is largely in good health, but addressing the missing `CONVENTIONS_AND_PATTERNS_GUIDE.md` and the few points of clarity/technical debt will further strengthen its robustness and maintainability.
-No issues were identified that require an immediate `<!-- STOP_FOR_REVIEW -->` of development, assuming the missing guide can be addressed.
+Overall, Layer 5 is largely in good health, but addressing the few points of clarity/technical debt will further strengthen its robustness and maintainability.
+No issues were identified that require an immediate `<!-- STOP_FOR_REVIEW -->` of development.

 This concludes the AI-assisted audit for Layer 5.